NextronSystems/aurora-agent-manual/usage/configuration.rst

 Aurora uses the YAML format for its configuration file.
 All values set in the config file can also be used as command line flags.

-Since there are two modes of operation
+There are two modes of operation:

-1. Aurora started from command line using a config passed with the ``--config`` / ``-c`` flag
+1. Aurora started directly from the command line, optionally using a config passed with the ``--config`` / ``-c`` flag
-2. Aurora started as a service with a config file located in ``C:\Program Files\Aurora-Agent\agent-config.yml`` (see chapter :doc:`installation </usage/installation>` for more details)
+2. Aurora started as a service (see chapter :doc:`installation </usage/installation>` for more details) with a config file located in ``C:\Program Files\Aurora-Agent\agent-config.yml``

 Configuration Profiles
 ----------------------

-To facilitate the use of Aurora, we provide
+To facilitate the use of Aurora, four configuration files are part of the Aurora package:

 1. Minimal
 2. Reduced
 3. Standard
 4. Intense

+These profiles are explained below in some detail.
+If you need further information, you can also inspect the configuration files directly.

 Minimal
 ~~~~~~~

-Inactive ETW Sources
+The ``minimal`` configuration file limits Aurora process priority and CPU usage to a low level.
+It deactivates the following ETW sources:

 - Registry
 - Image Loads
 - Raw Disk Access
 - Process Access
 - Create Remote Thread

-Agent Config

-TBD
+- Kernel Handles

 Reduced
 ~~~~~~~

-Inactive ETW Sources
+The ``reduced`` configuration file deactivates expensive ETW log sources and limits Aurora CPU usage.
+It deactivates the following ETW sources:

 - Registry
 - Raw Disk Access
 - Process Access
+- Kernel Handles

 Standard
 ~~~~~~~~

-Inactive ETW Sources
+The ``standard`` configuration file deactivates very expensive ETW log sources and limits Aurora CPU usage.
+It deactivates the following ETW sources:

 - Registry
 - Raw Disk Access
+- Kernel Handles

 Intense
 ~~~~~~~